julianperrott/WowClassicGrindBot/README.md

 - No DLL injection or memory watching, just screen capture, mouse and keyboard clicking.

-- Written from scratch in C#.
+- The bot was written from scratch in C#.
+The Pathing calculation is mostly from an old library called [PPather](https://github.com/namreeb/PPather).

 - All classes are working except Hunter.

 - Pathing to grind route, vendor and repair.

+- Further detail about the bot can be found in my [Blog post](http://www.codesin.net/post/wowbot/).

 ![Screenshot](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/Screenshot.png)